yugabyte/yugabyte-db/docs/content/latest/develop/ecosystem-integrations/metabase.md

 [Metabase](https://www.metabase.com/) is an extremly easy-to-use Business Intelligence (BI) tool.
 It bills itself as `the easy, open source way for everyone in your company to ask questions and learn from data`.
 This page shows how Metabase can be setup to integrate with YugaByte DB's PostgreSQL compatible API.

-## 1. Start Local Cluster with PostgreSQL API Enabled
+## 1. Start Local Cluster with YSQL API Enabled

 Follow [Quick Start](../../../quick-start/) instructions to run a local YugaByte DB cluster.
-Test YugaByte DB's PostgreSQL compatible API as [documented](../../../quick-start/test-postgresql/) so that you can confirm that you have a PostgresSQL compatible service running on `localhost:5433`.
+Test YugaByte DB's PostgreSQL compatible YSQL API as [documented](../../../quick-start/test-postgresql/) so that you can confirm that you have a PostgresSQL compatible service running on `localhost:5433`.

 ## 2. Load Data